French beginners: module 1

 - A computer with microphone and camera is best (e.g. a PC/laptop/iMac/MacBook), or a tablet/iPad/smart phone/iPhone if you don't have a computer.

 We will contact you with joining instructions before your course starts.

 What will we cover?

 Topics: Personal identity, family, profession.
 Decribe your basic routine and leisure activities.
 Order drinks and snack.
-Ask for direction.
+Ask for directions.
 Describe where you live.
-Likes and dislikes
+Likes and dislikes.

 Grammar: present tense, positive, negative and interrogative forms, nouns, adjectives, demonstratives, possessives, articles.

 By the end of this course you should be able to...